akshaypatni-lgtm/WiFi-Auto-Auth/HACKTOBERFEST.md

 ## 🏆 All Contributions

 Keep Adding your contribution in the below template,One after the other:

+## Implement Password Encryption
+**Contributor ID:** AnikethBhosale
+**Issue reference No.:** #4

+### What I Changed:
+- Integrated Fernet symmetric encryption for WiFi and dashboard passwords in `config.json` for enhanced security
+- Passwords are now automatically encrypted on first run and stored securely in both config and database
+- Added logic to prevent multiple encryption of already encrypted passwords
+- Passwords are only decrypted in memory for login/authentication, never stored or logged in plaintext
+- Updated README with an 'Updated Security Notes' section describing the new encryption workflow
+- Added `cryptography` to `requirements.txt` to document the new dependency

+**Files Changed:** `wifi_auto_login.py`, `dashboard.py`, `config.example.json`, `requirements.txt`, `readme.md`

+---

 ## Professional Logging System Implementation
 **Contributor ID:** cmarchena